c-w/gutenberg/README.rst

     git clone https://github.com/c-w/Gutenberg.git

+This package depends on Berkeley DB so you'll need to install that:

+.. sourcecode :: sh

+    sudo apt-get install libdb5.1-dev
+    export BERKELEYDB_DIR=/usr

 Now, you should probably install the dependencies for the package and verify your checkout by running the tests.